-Sometimes trustees will secure members' benefits with an insurance company without winding up the Scheme.
-This works like an insurance policy and is called a buy-in.
-The trustees and the company are ultimately responsible for meeting all members' benefits but the insurance policy carries the risk.
+The Trustee has secured the majority of members benefits through insurance policies, known as buy-in.
+It is the aim of the Trustee to secure all members benefits in 2025.
+The trustees and the company are still responsible for all members' benefits but the insurance policy carries the risk.
 It helps make schemes more secure and can only be done when a scheme is in a strong financial position.
 Due to the well funded position of the Scheme, the Trustee has previously been able to purchase insurance policies with Aviva and Standard Life (formerly known as Phoenix) and in March 2023, with Rothesay.
-Each of these policies is helping secure the future of the Scheme.
+Each of these policies is helping secure the future of the Scheme